vuestorefront/vue-storefront/packages/core/docs/commercetools/use-category.md

 - `search` - a main querying function that is used to query categories from eCommerce platform and populate the `categories` object with the result.
 Every time you invoke this function API request is made.
 This method accepts a single `params` object.

-- `categories` - a main data object that contains an array of categories fetched by `search` method,
+- `categories` - a main data object that contains an array of categories fetched by `search` method.

 ```ts
 type Category = Versioned & {